 Yet, how does anyone navigate the distress and despair of grief alone?
 Sofia rages.
 Or drinks.
 Cleo mostly goes numb; trying to walk through the eye of the hurricane with her usual calmness; untouched.

-Signs of Cleo’s numbness are everywhere in the beginning of Roma.
-There’s the washing of floors; buckets of soapy water; thrown; sloshed around; and then swept away.
+Signs of Cleo’s numbness are everywhere at the beginning of Roma.
+There’s the washing of floors; buckets of soapy water; sloshed around, and then swept away.
 To drain it all away.

 There’s her game with little Pepe (Marco Graf): “I’m dead.
 I can’t talk,” he says.”
 “Then resurrect,” Cleo tells him.
 When Pepe doesn’t respond, Cleo decides to play along: “Hey, I like being dead.”
 Yes, dead is numb; which can seem calm (and relaxing).
 But dead is a way not to feel and not to grieve.